What to Wear: Equine Portrait Session

 6. Choose Confidence-Boosting Clothes

-Select clothing that makes you feel unstoppable.
-Whether it’s a leather jacket or a princess dress.
-Confidence is key and will positively influence your mood during the session.
+Pick pieces that make you feel unstoppable, whether that’s a leather jacket or a flowy dress.
+Confidence is key and will shine through in your photos.

 7. Opt for Fitted Clothes